updated October 2017

-Over the years there’s been talk of finding another Atlas crossing in 100-km span between the MH12 Demnate backroad (right) and MH1 via Agoudal (left).
-The 4000-m ridge of the Mgoun massif blocks the path.
-There are trekking trails which probably could be threaded together on a light bike, but now it looks like the Moroccan road builders have done it for us.
-What I’ve dubbed ‘MH19’ is a proper car piste, at least for the moment.
+Over the years there’s been talk of a High Atlas crossing in 100-km span between the MH12 Demnate backroad (right) and MH1 via Agoudal.
+The 4000-m ridge of the Mgoun massif lies between them.
+There are trekking trails which probably could be threaded together on a light bike, but now Moroccan road builders have completed what I’ve dubbed ‘MH19‘, a route usable in any vehicle as long as conditions allow.

 I heard about it too late to describe in the 2017 edition (right), although it is mapped (below right).
 I got to actually do the route just as the book was published in October.
 Like many Morocco routes it’s a straightforward drive once you find the start, doable without much of a description or GPS: all you need to know is:

 1. Fork right, off the road at the top end of Alemdoun village (left) for Ouzighimte, (aka: El Mrabitine)